Your money-making expert. Financial journalist, TV and radio personality.

 A lot of people are having problems with Universal Credit.
 For many, it’s simply not having enough money to live on.
 For others, it’s not knowing how to negotiate the forms.

-I have been talking on TV about how the system needs to be radically changed, and others have said the same (including John Major, Gordon Brown and the head of the charity Mind).
+I have been talking on TV about how the system needs to radically change and others have said the same (including John Major, Gordon Brown and the head of mental health charity Mind).
 However, while it is still running, here are some things you can do to get help.

 You can apply for an ‘advance payment’ on your Universal Credit if you think you can’t manage while you’re waiting for your first payment.
 Frankly, most people struggle to cope for the minimum of five weeks that you have to wait for that payment, so you’re not alone.
 It can often take even longer than that to come through.

-The Citizen’s Advice website has some helpful information on that and how to apply here.
+Citizen’s Advice has some helpful information on advance payments and how to apply.
 Weirdly, they give you one month minus three days to apply for an advance payment.
 This advance payment is a loan so you will have to pay it back, although you won’t have to pay interest on it and you can do it over 12 months.

-There are charities listed on there that are specific to particular professions so you might get some money from them if you, or a member of your family, are in that profession.
-Then there are local charitable organisations and charities that just give money if you are in particular circumstances, like a disability.
+You can also search their list of grant-making bodies.
+There are charities that are specific to particular professions, so you might get some money from them if you or a member of your family are in that profession.
+Then, there are local charitable organisations and charities that just give money if you are in particular circumstances, like living with a disability.

-Turn2Us also has a benefits calculator you can use to see if you could be eligible for other help such as reduced Council Tax.
+Turn2Us also has a benefits calculator to see if you could be eligible for other help such as reduced Council Tax.

-If you need furniture or other items desperately but you have no money, try to keep away from the high cost lenders if possible (easy to say, I know!).
+If you need furniture or other items desperately, but you have no money, try to keep away from the high-cost lenders if possible (easy to say, I know!).
+Try these instead: